The-Viperpilot/The-Viperpilot/README.md

 - 👋 Hi, I’m @The-Viperpilot
 - 👀 I’m interested in -Full stack Developing
-- 🌱 I’m currently learning -BE(CSE)
+- 🌱 I’m currently pursuing -BE(CSE)
-- 💞️ I’m looking to collaborate on Full stack developers
+- 💞️ I’m looking to collaborate on Full stack developers and UI Designers
 - 📫 How to reach me -Karthickselva.sk@gmail.com

 <!---